oleorhagen/mantra/README.md

 `mantra` is a fork of [tetra](https://github.com/rackerlabs/tetra), an Open Source project from [rackerlabs](https://developer.rackspace.com).

 It has been extended and is maintained by Mender for internal use.
-While the actual source code still refers to `tetra`, the Docker images and other user facing aspects have been renamed.

 # tetra